moxystudio/react-promiseful/README.md

 ### onSettledDelayMs

-Type: `number`, `object`
+Type: `number`, `Object`
+Default: 0

 The delay before calling `onSettle`.
 This is useful if you have success animations that must complete before triggering a change in the user-interface.

-You may either specify the same delay for both `fulfilled` and `rejected` statuses or an object containing the granular delays:
+You may either specify a number to signal the same delay for both `fulfilled` and `rejected` statuses or an object containing the granular delays:

 ```js
 {